 3.0.
-This primary HS&E Policy is supported by secondary documentation in the form of Codes of Practice (CoP) which detail the following arrangements as procedures and processes.
-Tertiary documentation in the form of Safety Guides provide more detailed guidance to support the CoP's.
-This documentation is available on the College HS&E portal.
+This primary H&S Policy is supported by secondary documentation in the form of a Health & Safety Manual (Safety Manual & General Information) which details the following arrangements as procedures and processes (sections of the manual).
+Tertiary documentation in the form of Safety Guides provides more detailed guidance to support more technical sections of the manual.
+This documentation is available on the College Health, Safety, Resilience and Business Continuity Information site portal.
+The following arrangements will have more detailed information provided within the applicable section in the Health & Safety Manual.